Impetigo—Child Care and Schools

 • Incubation period: Variable.
 Bacteria that could cause impetigo commonly live harmlessly on the skin.
 Minor skin trauma may result in skin infections like impetigo.

-• Contagious period: Until the skin sores are treated with antibiotics for at least 24 hours or the crusting lesions are no longer present.
+• Contagious period: Until treatment (topical or oral antibiotic) is started for skin sores or the crusting lesions are no longer present.

 How is it spread?